 Faith-Inspired Construction Projects

 Over the years, we have been blessed to experience a wide range of faith-inspired events during the design and construction of a religious construction project.
-A few that you are probably familiar with would include groundbreaking and ribbon cutting ceremonies but we also enjoy the rituals that derive from the church, school or company’s core values and mission.
+A few that you are probably familiar with would include groundbreaking and ribbon-cutting ceremonies, but we also enjoy the rituals that derive from the church, school or company’s core values and mission.
 Here are a few of our favorites!

-Lebanon Area Evangelical Free Church.
-The congregation is blessed with a member that’s a true artisan, Bob Johnson of Iron Nature.
+The Lebanon Area Evangelical Free Church is blessed with a member that’s a true artisan, Bob Johnson of Iron Nature.
 In 2001, when their church was going through a building campaign, they adopted a prayer-focus activity that involved nails.
 Each family was asked to bring home a small bag of nails, take one out each day and pray over the new church and the construction process.
 Bob was then asked to create something with the nails that would commemorate the building project.
 In a 2014 article with b Magazine, Bob described the answer that came to him after several weeks of prayerful meditation.

 “The idea was to construct a cross from the nails.
 The entire form of the cross would be made from nails and from a distance, it would be very visible as the shape of a cross.
 But when the viewer would draw nearer to the cross, he would notice that there is something written on it.”